martisak/Getting_and_Cleaning_Data_Course_Project/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-  File is saved as "tidy_dataset.csv"
+  File is saved as "tidy_dataset.txt", which is a tab-delimited table with column names but without rownames.

 ## Codebook

 see [codebook](codebook.md).

+## Versions

+This script has been tested on Mac OS X 10.9.3 ( x86_64-apple-darwin10.8.0 (64-bit) ), [R version 3.0.2](http://www.r-project.org/).

 ## <a name="refs"></a>References